Zasmaa/Feed-Reader-Testing-Project-4/README.md

 # Feed-Reader-Testing-Project-4
+In this project, the goal was to take a pre-existing application and apply our knowledge of tests application code by using jasmine documentation.
+The first step was reviewing the functionality of the application within the browser.
+Then look at the Jasmin spec file and then see how jasmine works to make the test fail.
+Last, create code that passes all the test in the application.

 # Acknowledgment
 In this project, many websites were a reference.
 The reference website is the bootstrap website, w3schools.com, and MDN web doc.
-Amongst other additional resources, utilize were Technical Walk-throughs & Webinars and youtube.
-For the modal of the game this website was used: https://www.w3schools.com/bootstrap/bootstrap_modal.asp
+Amongst other additional resources, utilize were Technical Walk-throughs & Webinars and youtube.this webstie was a reference for this project: https://jasmine.github.io/